 Touch typing (without looking at your hands) involves new terms/concepts such as: home row, keyboard, mouse, speed, accuracy, space bar, index finger, top row, bottom row, Enter, Shift, Tab, Backspace, caps lock, number lock, fonts, and format.

 Touch typing also involves correct techniques of workplace ergonomics such as: sitting up straight on the chair, putting all 6 feet on the floor (the student’s 2 feet and chair’s 4 feet), both hands on the key board with fingers resting on the home row keys of ASDF and JKJL.
-Students position their hands using their index fingers to feel the bumps on F and J, the HOME keys for index fingers. (click figures for more details).
+Students position their hands using their index fingers to feel the bumps on F and J, the HOME keys for index fingers. (click on photo to enlarge).

 Students attend the typing class for 45 minutes a day for 9 weeks to learn how to touch type with an 80% accuracy at 20 Words Per Minute (WPM).
 The new program is interactive and engaging, helping students successfully increase their average speed and accuracy to 20 words per minute (WPM) with 89% accuracy.
 A benefit of the online program is that students can practice at home (especially during snow days or absences), and the teacher can log on and see the progress and times of use.
 Positive feedback with certificates of accomplishment is a popular outcome.

 Students said they find it easier to complete other assignments after this program taught them how to type more quickly.
 One said: “This makes typing easier and funner (more fun)”.
 Other teachers have noted higher student confidence levels in the computer lab.